 There can be no guarantee your date is available if you neglect to call the office first.
 Archdiocesan policy mandates at least six months in order to accomplish all the preparations.
-You can reach Father Novak or Father Warren at (405) 528-0485.
+You can reach Father Novak or Father Linh at (405) 528-0485.

 Sacred Scripture begins with the creation and union of man and woman and ends with “the wedding feast of the Lamb” (Rev 19:7, 9).
 Scripture often refers to marriage, its origin and purpose, the meaning God gave to it, and its renewal in the covenant made by Jesus with his Church.